 "No. A warning.
 One you should pay attention to."

-Christine looked down uncomfortable for a few moments.
-"I wouldn't have to snoop if you actually were more open about stuff like this with me," she said softly.
+Christine looked down uncomfortably for a few moments.
+"I wouldn't have to snoop if you'd actually be open about stuff like this with me," she said softly.
 "I understand you have a past, Erik.
 A very dark one it seems, but I'm not running.
 You aren't like that anymore."
 This time she looked him in the eyes, challenging him.
 "Are you?"

 "Like I said, I make no promises."

-~~ Christine got off pretty easy with our dear Erik, but I didn't want her to fully witness what he could be like just yet.
-Please review and I hope you enjoyed the longer chapter!
+Christine got off pretty easy with our dear Erik, but I didn't want her to fully witness what he could be like just yet.
+Please review!